No Car, No Problem: How to Get Around San Diego Without a Car

 Hop on the Ferry

 If you’re looking to venture across the bay to Coronado Island, take advantage of the Coronado Ferry.
 A cheap and scenic option for getting across the bay, this 15-minute cruise is perfect for those who enjoy being on the water.
-Pro tip: grab a seat on the roof for better views of the bay during your trip.
+Not only will you get the water views, but you’ll enjoy visiting one of the city’s most famous landmarks.
+Pro tip: Grab a seat on the roof for better views of the bay during your trip.

 Take advantage of all these lovely modes of transportation to get around our beautiful city.
 If you aren’t based in San Diego, then treat yourself to a visit and explore with ease.
+Our friendly staff will be more than happy to help you plan your car-free itinerary.
 Check out our latest offers and start planning your stay today.